 Dr Andrew John Ash

-Andrew Ash is a Chief Research Scientist in CSIRO.
-He holds a Bachelor of Agricultural Science and a PhD from the University of Queensland and is a Graduate of the Australian Institute of Company Directors.
+Andrew Ash holds a Bachelor of Agricultural Science and a PhD from the University of Queensland and is a Graduate of the Australian Institute of Company Directors.
 He was awarded a Churchill Fellowship in 1995.

-Andrew has spent much of his time in CSIRO over the last fifteen years in senior management roles.
-He was CSIRO’s Rangelands and Savannas Program Leader from 2000-2006, Deputy Chief of CSIRO Sustainable Ecosystems Division from 2006-07 and then inaugural Director of the Climate Adaptation Flagship from 2007-20013.
+Andrew retired from CSIRO after 30 years, with the last 15 years in various research management roles.
+He was CSIRO’s Rangelands and Savannas Program Leader from 2000-2006, Deputy Chief of CSIRO Sustainable Ecosystems Division from 2006-2007 and then inaugural Director of the Climate Adaptation Flagship from 2007-2013.
 The Climate Adaptation Flagship had an annual budget of around $45M, with over 200 staff contributing to its science.
 The Flagship provided much of the early thinking and science underpinning behind climate adaptation in Australia, with significant international reach and influence.

 Andrew is a member of the Commonwealth Government’s Independent Expert Panel for the Reef 2050 Plan and a member of the Independent Science Panel for the Qld Government’s ReefPlan initiative.
+He is also a member of the Independent Science for Development Council of the CGIAR, a global partnership that unites international organizations engaged in research for a food-secured future.
 He is a Council member of the Australian Rangeland Society and a member of the Society’s Publications Committee.

 Executive Director & Company Secretary